 You live in Canada and you’re planning a trip to the U.S. to attend a buddy’s 30th birthday party.
 It’s going to be a grand affair and you decide to get him a gift worthy of the celebration.
 You travel to the U.S. and have bought him an exclusive line of scents and perfume products worth $800 CAD.

-You get to the U.S. to find out that the celebration has been cancelled and your friend has relocated to another country on work grounds.
+You get to the U.S. to find out that the celebration has been canceled and your friend has relocated to another country on work grounds.
 So now you’re left with no contingency plans to turn up and $800 CAD worth of scents that you don’t need either.

 Luckily, the store you purchased the gift from having a store policy that lets you return the gifts in any of their U.S. stores.
 So you find a store and get back your money at the market currency equivalent retail price of $616 USD.